 Students live in a quiet suburban area outside of the downtown area with carefully selected host families.
 Classes are designed and led by IUHPFL Instructors and held at Osaka High School.
 Outside of class, program participants have opportunities to mingle with local students in a variety of clubs and activities.
 Excursions to famous destinations such as Kyoto, Koyasan, and Tokyo enhance students' understanding and appreciation of Japanese history and culture.

-We would not be able to present this wonderful opportunity without our partner group for this site, CET Academic Programs.
+We would not be able to present this wonderful opportunity without our partner provider for this site, CET Academic Programs.